A dog and a bird formed an unlikely friendship. Their separation has infuriated followers - KESQ

 Wildlife officials worried that others would follow their lead of domesticating wild animals in the hope of profiting online.

-It’s unclear if Wells and Mortensen made any money from the animals.
+It’s unclear if Wells and Mortensen made any money from the related merchandise.
+But in 2022 around $66,000 was raised for them through a GoFundMe campaign to help buy the property they’d been renting.
 CNN reached out to the couple for comment but did not receive a response.

 Online campaign